freeplane/docs/src/docs/ai/ai-prompts-and-profiles.md

 - profiles make normal chat behavior more repeatable,
 - prompts make repeated AI actions launchable from menus,
-- prompt-specific model and tool settings can be saved only when needed.
+- prompt/profile model parameters and prompt-specific tool settings can be saved only when needed.

 Risks:

 - prompts can run hidden,
+- prompts and profiles can use saved model parameters that are different from the current chat settings,
-- prompts can use saved model or tool settings that are different from the current chat settings,
+- prompts can also use saved tool settings that are different from the current chat settings,
 - prompt output is still untrusted and should be reviewed before you rely on it.